gdidetroit/git-GDI/slides/staging-and-commiting.md

 <br>

-This is part of git's philosophy that source control should stay out of your way until you're ready to deal with it.
+This is part of Git's philosophy that source control should stay out of your way until you're ready to deal with it.

 <br>